 - Requiring technically feasible, cost -effective recommendations in the EPC to address improvements that could be carried out with and without major renovations;

 - Displaying an EPC in certain buildings on construction.

 Measures to improve the energy performance of buildings in Northern Ireland

 Buildings are responsible for almost 50% of the UK's energy consumption and carbon emissions.

-Even comparatively minor changes in the energy performance of and the way we use each building would have a significant effect in reducing energy consumption, and hence, carbon emissions.
+Even comparatively minor changes in the energy performance of, and the way we use, each building would have a significant effect in reducing energy consumption, and hence, carbon emissions.

-The Department of Finance and Personnel is responsible for measures in Northern Ireland to improve the energy efficiency of our buildings, including:
+The Department of Finance and Personnel is responsible for measures in Northern Ireland to improve the energy efficiency of buildings, including:

-- public buildings to display energy certificates;
+- requiring public buildings to display energy certificates;

-- inspections for air conditioning systems; and
+- requiring inspections for air conditioning systems; and

 - giving advice and guidance for boiler users.